theSafdarAwan/find-extender.nvim/README.md

   character search for certain characters like punctuations(`{`,`(`,`,`, etc).

-Text Manipulation(yank/delete/change) command's are invoked, only if the second key after y/d/c is a finding command's.
+Text Manipulation(yank/delete/change) command's are invoked, only if the second key after y/d/c is a finding command.
 That means it won't hijack the movements like `{c|d|y}w`, `{c|d|y}e`, etc.

 🔥 This Plugins Effects the following commands: